ARTICLES

 Tender and mild in flavor.
 The salad is also delicious.
 "Shiranuka Venison Genghis Khan (with salad)" for 1,320 yen.

 If one were to perfectly replicate ancient Ainu cuisine, it would involve the entire lifestyle of the Ainu as a hunting people—hunting deer, gathering wild plants, and performing rituals.
-However, recreating that exactly in a restaurant is not realistic.
+However, reproducing that exactly in a restaurant is not realistic.

 Various Events Held on Regular Closing Days, Sundays & Mondays